VEZY/PlantBiophysics.jl/docs/src/fitting/parameter_fitting.md

 ## Example with FvCB

-A fit method is provided by the package to calibrate the parameters of the FvCB model (Farquhar et al., 1980).
+A fit method is provided by the package to calibrate the parameters of the `FvCB` model (Farquhar et al., 1980).

 Here is an example usage from the documentation of the method:

 ```@example usepkg
-using PlantBiophysics, Plots, DataFrames
+using PlantBiophysics, DataFrames, Plots

 df = read_walz(joinpath(dirname(dirname(pathof(PlantBiophysics))),"test","inputs","data","P1F20129.csv"))
 # Removing the Rh and light curves for the fitting because temperature varies